May 18, 2023

 New York is 1 of the 3 states with a publication requirement for newly formed LLCs.
 You need to publish a notice of your LLC's creation in local newspapers within 120 days of its approval.

-Aside from this, you need to file a Certificate of Publication with the state department and pay the $50 filing fee.
+You need to submit this to the New York Department of State's Division of Corporations together with your Certificate of Publication and the $50 filing fee[4].
 (Foreign LLCs need to use this form instead.)

 Publication fees in New York vary from newspaper to newspaper.
 But the average costs range from $100 to $1,000+.
 Some counties, like New York (Manhattan) and Kings (Brooklyn), tend to be pricier than others.